AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 |[!UICONTROL Responsive Button Height]|Store View|Defines if payment buttons use a default height.
 Options: [!UICONTROL Yes] / [!UICONTROL No]|
 |[!UICONTROL Height]|Store View|Define height of the payment buttons.
 Default value: none|
 |[!UICONTROL Label]|Store View|Define label that appears in the payment buttons.
 Options: [!UICONTROL PayPal] / [!UICONTROL Checkout] / [!UICONTROL Buynow] / [!UICONTROL Pay] / [!UICONTROL Installment]|

+## Flush the cache

+ If you make any changes to the configuration in _Settings_, such as toggling Apple Pay, Venmo, or PayPal PayLater buttons, you must manually flush the cache so that your store shows the latest configurations.

+ 1. Navigate to **[!UICONTROL System]** > **[!UICONTROL Cache Management]**.
+ 1. Click **[!UICONTROL Flush Cache]** to refresh all invalid caches.

+If you see a status of `INVALIDATED` for a Cache Type, your store may not be showing the most recent configuration for that item.

+It is recommended to periodically flush the cache to ensure your store is showing the correct configuration.
+See [Cache Management](https://docs.magento.com/user-guide/system/cache-management.html) for more information.